Article

 Conclusion

-This review provided valuable insights into articles on diagnosing and treating ADEM and AHLE cases that developed after severe SARS-CoV-2 infection or COVID-19 vaccination. Â
+This review provided valuable insights into articles describing cases of acute disseminated encephalomyelitis (ADEM) and acute hemorrhagic leukoencephalitis (AHLE) that developed after severe SARS-CoV-2 infection or COVID-19 vaccination, their diagnosis, and treatment.

 The article was published in Vaccines.